 Less Rippling: This can be especially beneficial in patients with little breast tissue with which to cover the implant

-More Options: Highly Cohesive Silicone implants, or Gummy bear implants are a fuller implant which maintains shape and density.
+More Options: Highly Cohesive Silicone implants are a fuller implant which maintains shape and density.

 Longer Average Life Span: Standard Silicone Implants are designed to last about 15 years.